archtakk/moreland-kde/README.md

   not the pipeline's.
 - **Mild softness** from upscaling and H.264 on dark backgrounds.
 Raise `--bitrate` or `--max-width` if it bothers you.
-- **Resizing the virtual output mid-session** restarts the pipeline - the encoder and decoder are both configured for a fixed geometry.
+- **Resizing, rotating the virtual output mid-session** restarts the pipeline - the encoder and decoder are both configured for a fixed geometry.

 ## Security